heisade/heisade.cybersecurityjourney.github.io/dailyjourneydocumentation.md

 19/Jan/25
   Today instead of just doing a test I decided to build something and take the day off.
 I built a calculator and over time I'll start adding more features to the calculator.
 I later updated the calculator code to add more features to it.
 I also created a password strength checker so it can be added to my cyber security Python projects.

+20/Jan/25
+  Today I did some research about blockchain security engineering and Smart contract auditing and I think I'm in love because damnnnnnnn.....I'll keep you guys updated about the journey.